JoelNiemela/thunder-script-alpha-0.0.1/README.md

 Thunder Script

-A quick-and-dirty interpriter I made in C++ a long time ago
+A quick-and-dirty interpreter I made in C++ a long time ago